What we take

 GreenSheen

 We’re partnering with GreenSheen to recycle your latex paint.
-GreenSheen combines the latex paint they collect, re-tints it, and then distributes it to nonprofits like Habitat for Humanity.
+GreenSheen combines the latex paint they collect, re-tints it, and then sells it through various non-profit, retail and commercial partners, like Habitat for Humanity ReStores.
 Even better, they recycle the cans that paint comes in to reduce waste further!

 GreenSheen